-First and only programs for Legal information and advocacy (1978) to address discrimination against people with epilepsy; Epilepsy Legal Defense Fund (2005); and Epilepsy employment and job training – TAPS and then Jobtech.
+First and only programs for legal information and advocacy (1978) to address discrimination against people with the epilepsies, the Jeanne A. Carpenter Legal Defense Fund (2005).

 The Epilepsy Foundation has a wide range of — from specialty care to supportive care, from resources to self-management, and from information to intervention.
 It’s all important.
 But to sustain and grow, we need more advocates – self-advocates, advocates for loved ones, and advocates for the community so everyone feels empowered and no one feels alone in their fight to End Epilepsy.

 Callers assisted with information and referral through the 24/7 Helpline in 5 years.

 Engaged participants raising awareness and funds through events they design.

 Sites funded since 2013 to implement 3 self-management programs of Managing Epilepsy Well Network: Project UPLIFT (9), PACES in Epilepsy (1), HOBSCOTCH (3).